usagov/vote-gov-drupal/docs/backend.md

 ### Contrib
 I've included some of the non-standard Drupal contrib modules and their use below.
 To see all the modules in the system review the modules dashboard page located at `/admin/modules`.
 These modules are maintained by the Drupal community and have regular updates for enhancements and security patches.

+#### Admin Toolbar
+Enhances the default Drupal Toolbar by adding drop-down menus for quicker access.

 #### Allowed formats
 Adds the ability to restrict wysiwyg editor options per field.